backupbrew/switchbrew/NCM services.md

 Takes a u32 offset and gets all entries starting at that offset.
 Returns number of entries read.

 Each entry is 16 completely random-looking bytes.

+## ReadEntryRaw

+Takes an 16-byte entry as input, and a u64 file offset.

+Returns encrypted looking
+data.

 ## IContentMetaDatabase